 Immersing in the mikveh has a special power.
 It turns the impure into pure and the forbidden into permitted.
 We are so used to the permitted become forbidden and how different is this experience of immersing in water as forbidden and emerging as permitted.

 - Akiva showed us that it isn’t the water itself that that purifies us but rather it is G-d who does.
-We purify before Him and he himself purifies us.
-It is as if G-s himself is the mikveh and man immerses himself (herself) in Him without anything standing between G-d/the water and man.
-The immersion can be a meeting place with G-D, sometimes as a prayer and sometimes in joy and gratitude.
+We purify before Him and He Himself purifies us.
+It is as if G-d himself is the mikveh and man immerses himself (herself) in Him without anything standing between G-d/the water and man.
+The immersion can be a meeting place with G-d, sometimes as a prayer and sometimes in joy and gratitude.